 The Law Commission published its final report on 31 March 2017.
 The Commission found some “major problems” with event fees but stopped short of recommending their abolition.
 Instead, the Commission recommended that event fees should be subject to regulation backed up by a binding code of practice.
 The Government’s response is awaited.

-For information on wider issues with leasehold housing see Library briefing paper (8047): Leasehold and commonhold reform.
+Information on wider issues with leasehold housing and Government plans for reform can be found in Library briefing paper: Leasehold and commonhold reform.

 Commons Briefing papers SN05994